What to expect at an Oddfellows social event

 We're always ready to welcome new members to our local Oddfellows friendship groups.
 You can find your nearest by using our Branch Finder, or use our Events Finder to search for social events and activities happening near to where you live.

 Give the Oddfellows a try.
 There's no obligation to join.
-Contact us to request your free information pack and local events diary.
+Contact us to request your free information pack and local events diary, or request them online.

 Read more advice on making friends and building social confidence in our friendship guides section.